awslabs/aws-encryption-sdk-specification/client-apis/streaming.md

   This intention is expressed through the specific streaming interface.

-For example, in a framework where a customer is sending input bytes to an operation and that operation must write those bytes to some sink, the input bytes received from the customer are considered consumable.
+For example, in a framework where a customer is sending input bytes to an operation and that operation must write the output bytes to some sink, the input bytes received from the customer are considered consumable.
 Here the customer is expressing intent to process their supplied bytes.